 - Guided garden tours

 - Demonstrations of weaving, colonial hearth-cooking, basket weaving, and more.

 - Enjoy refreshments at Figtree Café at Strawbery Banke, and a delightful shopping experience for adults and kids at Pickwick’s at the Banke.

-All activities except for the Swing Dance are included with regular museum admission.
-Admission is FREE TO ALL on Tuesday the 4th thanks to a grant from BAE Systems.
 As a Blue Star Museum, Strawbery Banke admits active duty military and their families FREE.
 Strawbery Banke also admits veterans free.